-No one can help you protect your home from water damage like a professional.
-That said, a bit of home maintenance can go a long way.
+When it comes to protecting your home from water damage, professionals do it best.
+However, a little bit of home maintenance can go a long way.

 If you’re not sure where to start when checking your home for signs of a leak, don’t worry.
-If you break the process down into accessible parts, you’ll find the process is simpler than you may have thought.
-Even so, you’ll want to keep a sharp eye out for any signs of damage.
-Decay that’s allowed to fester can cause your home to lose value and your standard of living to drop.
+Break the process down into steps, and you’ll find that it’s simpler than you may think.
+With this, you’ll want to keep a sharp eye out for any signs of damage.
+Decay that’s given time to fester can cause your home to lose value and your standard of living to drop significantly.